networkscientist/redesign-energy-dashboard/README.md

 For a live demo of the result, check out [streamlit cloud](https://redesign-energy-dashboard.streamlit.app/).
 Perhaps, I might also add or alter code in the future.
 The initial contribution by the hackers, however, will still be available under the tag `hackdays.2025.be`.

+Furthermore, the team developed a second dashboard, using Microsoft PowerBI.
+Bear with me; I will go through the respective source code, too, and then upload it or integrate it into the streamlit code.

 Stay tuned...